jjohnson8/Elevator-Simulator-C-Code-Example-/READ_ME.txt

-The complier that I Used to write the C code is CodeBlocks.

-My code takes only one customer at time to enter and leave the elevator.
-The simulation ends at the end of the 49th person.
+In this project of the Elevator, it is simulated by using threads to model the person and the elevator behavior.
+All the threads are coordinated using various semaphores and its operations.
+One thread for person and one thread for the elevator.
+The person has its own array list to hold 7 people and the also the floor that the person chooses randomly gets assigned to the person in the array list.
+I started the project with creating the simulation for one person to enter and leave the elevator and then checked for 2 people to enter and leave the elevator.